Camille Guaty: Early life

-Guaty was born in Sunnyvale, California.
+Guaty was born in Sunnyvale, California and is of Puerto Rican and Cuban descent.

 She attended a summer program at the Royal Academy of Dramatic Art in London and studied at Boston University.

 Career

 Singing

 Camille auditioned for Popstars, a reality TV show that aired on the WB Network in 2000.
 She made it to the L.A.
 Workshop that included only the best 26 contestants.
 In the end, Camille was one of ten semi-finalists and eventually the last contestant not to win a spot as part of the winning girl group Eden's Crush.

 Acting

 In 2002, Guaty was the lead in the movie Gotta Kick It Up!, a Disney Channel Original movie.
 She was the leading role in the short-lived TV series The Help with Mindy Cohn, Megan Fox, and Antonio Sabato Jr.

 In 2004, Guaty was the leading lady, Maggie Moreno, in the movie 30 Days Until I'm Famous.
 She also starred in Crossing Jordan as Det.
 Luisa Santana in the episodes "Blue Moon" and "Family Affair".

 In 2005, Guaty had a recurring role Maricruz Delgado, the girlfriend of Fernando Sucre, in Prison Break.
 She starred as Franny Rios in ABC's The Nine, and played the role of Alex in The Brothers Garcia.

 Guaty was cast as recurring character Piper Nielsen, a new Montecito concierge, in 2007 on NBC's Las Vegas.
 Guaty has also appeared in Cupid and Ghosts of Girlfriends Past.
 She appeared in a 2011 episode of The Chicago Code as Elena, as the fiancée of the main character, Jarek Wysocki.
 She had a recurring role in the TV show Scorpion as Megan O'Brien, the older sister of main character Walter O'Brien.

 In 2025, she was part of the main cast of J.J.
 Abrams's TV show Duster.